 Next, select Printers & scanners on the left side of the window to access the section with the same name on the right.
 There, you see the printers that are already installed by Windows 10.
 Some are virtual printers, like software converters to the PDF format, or screenshot capturing apps like Snagit.

 - The printer that you connected to the computer has already been installed by Windows 10, or

-- The printer that you connected has not already been installed
+- The printer that you connected has not been installed

-Windows 10 opens a wizard called “Add Printer".
-Here you have a few different options.
-They include options for adding network printers, as well as local printers.
+Then, Windows 10 opens a wizard called “Add Printer.”
+Here, you have a few different options for adding network printers, as well as local printers.
 As you want to install a local printer, choose the option that says:

 - “My printer is a little older.
 Help me find it.”, or

 - “Add a local printer or network printer with manual settings.”